Rage997/rage997.github.io/README.md

 - **Single-page application** with smooth section navigation
 - **Blog section** with article listing and easy maintenance using markdown
+- **Projects section** with year-grouped listings and easy maintenance using markdown

 ## Technology Stack